KaspOu/KallyeRaidFrames/README.md

 3._**Changes to both CompactRaidFrames and Nameplates**
 - Removes servernames from the unitframe ( "Illidan (*)" instead of "Illidan - Varimathras" )
-- Change player nameplate (on the head) color according to class
+- Change player nameplate (on the head) color according to your preference (class color, custom color)

 ## Slash Commands